 - Breastfeeding rates in the UK decrease markedly over the first weeks following birth.
-In the 2010 UK Infant Feeding Survey, 81% of mothers in the UK initiated breastfeeding, but only 34% and 0.5% were breastfeeding at 6 and 12 months respectively2.
-Figures for England in 2015/16 show that while almost three quarters of mothers started breastfeeding (73.1%)3 , this fell to 43.2% at 6-8 weeks4.
-In Scotland, 49.3% of women were reported to be breastfeeding soon after birth, but only 38.9% at 6-8 week review5.
+In the 2010 UK Infant Feeding Survey, 81% of mothers in the UK initiated breastfeeding, but only 34% and 0.5% were breastfeeding at 6 and 12 months respectively.2

-- Establishing that breastfeeding is causally related to specific health outcomes is challenging as healthy term infants cannot be randomised to breastfeeding or to not breastfeed.
-Consequently data largely come from observational and quasi-randomised studies, with strong potential for confounding.
+- Investigating the effect of breastfeeding on health outcomes is challenging as it is not feasible to randomise healthy term infants to be breast or formula fed.
+Consequently, data largely come from observational studies with a high risk of confounding.
 Hence caution must be exercised in interpreting data, and care taken to reflect uncertainties accurately.

-- Recent data from the most robust series of meta-analyses to date, with comprehensive assessment of study quality and sources of potential bias7, indicate that breastfeeding is likely to be causally related to reduced risk of gastro-intestinal, respiratory and ear infections and reduced need for hospitalisation for infections, in all settings7.
-This protection is seen whilst the infant is receiving breast-milk, and is greater with exclusive than with partial breastfeeding.
+Robust research analyses11 suggest that breastfeeding is likely to be causally related to reduced risk of gastro-intestinal, respiratory and ear infections and reduced need for hospitalisation for infections, in all settings.7 This protection is seen whilst the infant is receiving breast-milk, and is greater with exclusive than with partial breastfeeding.
 The protective benefits are large and the evidence consistent and biologically plausible.

 - Breastfeeding is associated with reduced risk of malocclusion.
 Longer periods of breastfeeding have been associated with an increase in tooth decay, emphasising the importance of tooth-brushing twice a day with fluoride toothpaste once the first tooth has erupted.

-- For mothers, breastfeeding provides protection against breast cancer and improves birth spacing7; breastfeeding may protect against ovarian cancer and type 2 diabetes, but the evidence for these benefits is less certain.
+- For mothers, breastfeeding provides protection against breast cancer and improves birth spacing;3 breastfeeding may protect against ovarian cancer and type 2 diabetes, but the evidence for these benefits is less certain.

-- A recent systematic review reported that it is possible to improve breastfeeding substantially with the use of interventions to support women in their homes and communities and through health services8.
-Support may be offered by professional or lay/peer supporters, or a combination of both.
-Strategies that rely mainly on face-to-face support are more likely to succeed9.
+- A systematic review reported that it is possible to improve breastfeeding substantially with the use of interventions to support women in their homes and communities and through health services.12 Support may be offered by professional or lay/peer supporters, or a combination of both.
+Strategies that rely mainly on face-to-face support are more likely to succeed.13

-- A report commissioned by Unicef Baby Friendly Initiative10 estimated that moderate increases in breastfeeding would save up to £40 million in NHS expenditure based on fewer General Practitioner consultations and hospital admissions; the report also highlighted savings to the family as there would be no need to buy formula.
+- A report commissioned by UNICEF15 estimated that moderate increases in breastfeeding would save up to £40 million in NHS expenditure based on fewer General Practitioner consultations and hospital admissions; the report also highlighted savings to the family as there would be no need to buy formula.

 Key messages for health professionals